Real Estate Investor Websites

 Domain Name

 Your domain name is the URL or web address.
-Yours can be almost anything but should represent who you are or what you do and should be easy to spell.
+Yours can be almost anything but should represent who you are or what you do and be easy to spell.

 You can get domain names almost anywhere.
 We like Namecheap because they are affordable and easy to use but you don’t have the same performance concerns or anything like you do with hosting.